ocf/ocfweb/ocfweb/docs/docs/staff/procedures/vhost.md

 * Website developed, not a placeholder
 * Website hosted substantially on the OCF
-* Website has required university disclaimer on every page
+* For RSOs, website has required university disclaimer on every page
 * Website has hosted by OCF banner on the front page that is noticeable without undue effort and links to the OCF home page
 * Request is made by a registered and active student organization in CalLink